tomwray13/nestjs-caching/README.md

 ## About

-This is a Github repo that accompanies [a detailed tutorial](https://tomray.dev/nestjs-caching-redis) on caching in NestJS with Redis.
+This is a Github repo that uses the techniques described in [this detailed tutorial](https://tomray.dev/nestjs-caching-redis) on caching in NestJS with Redis.

 ## Set up locally